lauradunphy/dunphy_yen_papin_supplement/README.md

 o	growthData4HBA_2.csv – The other half of the growth data on 4HBA

+o	growthDataHocquet_1.csv – Half of the growth data of the Hocquet isolates grown on L-leucine

+o	growthDataHocquet_2.csv – The other half of the Hocquet growth data

 o	growthDataIsoleucine_gnyA.csv – Growth data from S6 Fig.

-o	growthDataGlcNAc_supplementalLineages.csv – Growth data from S3 Fig.

-o	growthDataGlcNAc_CCCP.csv – Growth data from S4 Fig.

-o	growthDataHocquet_1.csv – Growth data from Fig 7.

-o	growthDataHocquet_1csv – Growth data from Fig 7.

 o	Figures and Data folder – Empty folder where figures/data generated by the script will be saved

+o	PCR_images folder – Folder containing labeled gels verifying transposon insertions

 Instructions:

-o	Prior to this point, RStudio must be installed with the appropriate packages and a new project must be created in the S1 Data folder.
+o	Prior to this point, RStudio must be installed with the appropriate packages and a new project must be created in the S1A Code folder.

-o	Open the project in the S1 Data folder.
+o	Open the project in the S1A Code folder.

 o	Open the script allFigures.Rmd in the project (File -> Open File…).